-- a program disc containing !Impress, !System and your printer driver. - Load the documents disc.
-Click on the floppy disc icon on the icon bar.
-This brings up a window showing what files are on the disc. - 2.
-Double-click on the !Fonts icon.
+- Load the fonts disc.
+Click on the floppy disc icon on the icon bar. - Double-click on the !Fonts icon.
 A window will appear showing the available fonts.
 When prompted, press the Space bar or click a mouse button to remove the window. - 3.
-Replace the documents disc with the program disc.
+Replace the fonts disc with the program disc.
 Click on the floppy disc icon.
 Another window will appear showing !Impress, !System and your printer driver. - If you intend to print anything, double-click on the printer driver icon.
 After a few seconds, its icon will appear on the icon bar. - 5.
 Double-click on the !Impress icon.
 After a few seconds, it will ask for the disc with !Fonts to be reloaded.
-Replace the program disc with the documents disc.
+Replace the program disc with the fonts disc.
 The Impression icon will now appear on the icon bar. - 6.
 Close the directory window containing the !Impress icon.